hasitha-u/terraform-prisma-cloud-defender-ecs/example/README.md

-# Prisma Cloud Defender deployment on a ECS (EC2) Cluster
+# Example Prisma Cloud Defender deployment on ECS (EC2)

 Configuration in this directory creates:
 - AWS VPC and subnets